 - Abstract word limit is 250, excluding Title, Authors and Affiliations

 - Delegates may only submit one abstract on which they are the presenting (first) author but it is permissible to be a co-author on multiple abstracts.

 - Provide the name of any funding body, if applicable, at the bottom of the abstract.

 - State your Professional Status.

 - If you are submitting to a prize, please confirm that you are not appointed to a consultant / senior clinical position (e.g. SDO/Senior Lecturer?)

-Notification will be sent to the Presenting Author on 30th April 2019.
+Notification will be sent to the Presenting Author in late May 2020.

-When notified of acceptance, the Presenting Author is required to accept their offer by registering for the Conference by 21st May 2019.
-Failure to do so may result in the rejection of their abstract from the programme.
+When notified of acceptance, the Presenting Author is required to accept their offer by registering for the Conference by Wednesday 10 June 2020.
+Failure to do so may result in the rejection of their abstract from the programme and abstract book.

 - Will be removed from the programme